McGill-MMA-EnterpriseAnalytics/Customer-Personality-Analysis-2.0/README.md

    - Evaluated feature impact on each part of RFM to tailor marketing strategies accordingly.
    - Utilized MLflow for tracking model performance across iterations.

+3. **Prediction Models**:
+   - Utilized the clusters from clustering result as target to predict new customer's segment.

 ## Business Value
 1. **Segmentation Impact**:
    - Tailored marketing strategies for individual clusters increase promotion effectiveness and customer engagement.